There Is Arrows

 The price is a bit high.
 Seeing how boring the game is.

 The game is fair if you don’t want to spend money on anything.
 The game plays itself.

 There are banner ads visible at all times.
 I hate this so much.

 There are also video ads sometimes before starting levels.
 These ads are not as bad as banner ads.
 But video ads still can be annoying.

 My Overall Thoughts On Arrow Fest

 Arrow Fest looks like something you program in a tutorial while learning to make games.
 There are so many games on Google Play and yet this is the number one free game?

-Arrow Fest is the first review to earn a one-star review score on AndroidGamingFox!
+Arrow Fest is the first game to earn a one-star review score on AndroidGamingFox!

 Do I Recommend People Play Arrow Fest?